 - It must accept the risk of human emotions, egos, and irrationality causing outsized events.

 - The management of risk should be dynamic, reactive, and flexible to adjustments.

-The purpose of risk management is to keep losses small, eliminate the risk of ruin, and still keep the potential for profitability open.
+The purpose of risk reduction is to keep losses small, eliminate the risk of ruin, and still keep the potential for profitability open.

-To learn more about risk management in trading and investing here is a link to my full risk management book here.
+To learn more about risk reduction in trading and investing here is a link to my full risk management book here.